nmnaughton/nmnaughton.github.io/research.md

 # Mechanical Problem

 If we can predict microstructural information, then how does this help us understand the mechanics of muscle?
 We use a simple mechancial model to see which parameters most effect muscle properties.
 We also need to measure properties of the muscle.

+(To answer this we perform numerical simulations of dMRI in skeletal muscle using both realistic and simplified geometric models.
+These simulations allow us to understand how the dMRI signal will change when there is a change in the underlying microstrucutre.
+We call this the forward problem becasue it involves solving a problem that mimics what actually happens in a dMRI experiment where the underlying structure effects the measured signal. )

 [learn more](/pages/mechanical-problem/)